Daniel-Itzul/Daniel-Itzul/daniel_herrera_cv.md

 ## 2. Experience
 * **Principal Developer Advocate**, Teradata, Netherlands · Hybrid (Apr 2023 – Present · 2 yrs 4 mos)
     - Steward of the Teradata Public GitHub organization, guiding internal teams in managing public repositories and contributing to open-source projects.
+Designed the first internal guidelines for creating public repositories and onboarding contributors.
 Contributor to Teradata open-source initiatives, including the dbt-teradata connector and the Teradata MCP server.
     - Internal advocate and subject matter expert on open-source data tools such as dbt, Airflow, and Airbyte.
     - Advocate for best practices in data governance, data modeling, data engineering, machine learning, and model operations through Teradata solutions.
     - Data engineering solutions architect, leading the creation and optimization of pipelines for data ingestion, transformation, and consumption, integrating Teradata products with the open-source modern data stack and with AWS and Microsoft Azure services.